wangchning/vocabulary/Vocabulary.md

 : to study or examine something in detail, in order to discover more about it
 - This software is used to analyse marketing data.

+### applied
+Something applied is practical, having to do with real-world situations and problems.
+Applied chemistry, applied physics, and the applied sciences as a whole have to do with real-world issues.
+The opposite of applied is *theoretical* which is only concerned with ideas.

 ### argument
 An argument is a disagreenment between two or more people, but it can also be a statement backed by evidence, like your argument that your school doesn't need a dress code.
 - Never go to bed on an argument.